MetOffice/forest/doc/source/howto-drivers.rst

        def map_view(self):
            return MapView()

-Where a typical map view must support adding itself to a figure and updating when the application state changes.
+Again, a map view is an interface that supports adding glyphs to a figure and updating when the application state changes.
 It does this by implementing ``add_figure(figure)`` and ``render(state)`` methods.
 For example to plot circles on a map.